aqaPayam/NakhBot/docs/domain/03-attributes.md

 Rules:

-* Required MVP variants are thumbnail and blurred_preview.
+* `thumbnail` is generated during upload processing after validation and object-storage upload.
-* Required variants must be generated before a new ProfilePhoto becomes visible.
+* `thumbnail` is required before a new ProfilePhoto becomes visible.
-* If required variant generation fails, the upload must not create a visible ProfilePhoto.
+* If thumbnail generation fails, the upload must not create a visible ProfilePhoto.
+* `blurred_preview` is generated on demand when needed for a locked Liked By card.
+* For MVP, blurred preview generation applies to the relevant primary profile photo.
+* Once generated, a blurred preview should be cached as a PhotoVariant.
+* `blurred_preview` is not required before the ProfilePhoto becomes visible.
+* Failure to generate a blurred preview must not invalidate an otherwise valid ProfilePhoto.

 ### PhotoModerationRecord